raspberrypi/libcamera/Documentation/guides/ipa.rst

 All three of these functions are synchronous.
 The parameters for start() and init() may be customized.

+init() initializes the IPA interface.
+It shall be called before any other function of the IPAInterface.

+stop() informs the IPA module that the camera is stopped.
+The IPA module shall release resources prepared in start().

 A configure() method is recommended.
 Any ControlInfoMap instances that will be used by the IPA must be sent to the IPA from the pipeline handler, at configure time, for example.